XPhyro/scripts/README.md

     sudo make uninstall

+## Usage
+See `man NAME` or `NAME -h`.
+Simple programs/scripts do not have man pages or help dialogs, either infer usage from their names, or see the source code.

 ## Notable Scripts and Utilities
 - [afgrep](src/c/util/core/afgrep.c): Like `grep -F`, but supports alignment and offset.
 See `afgrep -h`.